mom-ocean/MOM5/doc/web/user_guide.md

 If a mask list is specified, the domain layout of the ocean and the ice model is automatically the same, as specified with layout_mask.
 Running the model, only 6 MPI tasks need to be started.

 For large and complex model topography, it is very tedious to specify the mask list by hand.
-To simplify this task, the preprocessing tool "check_mask" can be used after the model grid and topography are specified, i.e., when grid_spec.nc is generated.
-To do so requires adding the following to topog_nml during the preprocessing stage
+To simplify this task, the preprocessing tool `check_mask` can be used after the model grid and topography are specified, i.e., when grid_spec.nc is generated.
+To do so requires adding the following to `topog_nml` during the preprocessing stage

 topog_nml